More from Destinations

 Did you know you can take the T to some of these popular destinations in the Greater Boston area?

-The Boston Marathon is one of our city’s great traditions, bringing thousands of runners and visitors to the area each Patriots' Day—the third Monday in April.
-The 2018 Boston Marathon will take place on April 16, 2018.
+The Boston Marathon, one of our city’s great traditions, brings thousands of runners and visitors to the area each Patriots' Day—the third Monday in April.
+The 2019 Boston Marathon will take place on April 15, 2019.

 Please note, a number of items are prohibited near the starting line, finish line, and along the course on Marathon Monday.
 Read the spectator guidelines for more information.